 Biomedical waste covers a wide range of used medical equipment.
-These can potentially be infectious so they need to be disposed of responsibly.
-Some common and well known biomedical waste items are syringes and needles, IV sets, Urine bags, culture dishes and more.
+These can potentially be infectious so they need to be disposed of safely and responsibly.
+Common biomedical waste items include syringes and needles, IV sets, urine bags, pathological waste, culture dishes, PPE and contaminated laboratory waste.
 These items simply can't be re-used in any manner once they've been administered initially.
 Biomedical waste can be in liquid or solid form such as discarded blood or extracted bodily fluids.

 The 4 categories that medical waste falls under are General, Infectious, Hazardous and Radioactive.
-Biomedical waste is incinerated in either a hospital incinerator or through industry standard biomedical waste incinerators.
-These are complex machines that were designed to effectively and responsibly dispose of these materials in a manner that would prevent any spread of disease.
+Biomedical waste is incinerated in either a hospital incinerator or through industry-standard biomedical waste incinerators.
+These are complex machines that were designed to dispose of these materials effectively and responsibly to prevent any spread of disease.

-In simple terms, biomedical waste essentially is classed as a biohazard because of the potential of the spread of disease.
+In simple terms, biomedical waste essentially is classed as a biohazard because of the potential for the spread of disease.
 Depending on what category of biomedical waste the item falls under it could potentially be spreading radioactive waste such as the by-products of the chemotherapy process.
-If animals get hold of biomedical materials left out in the open this could then be spread to humans.
-With the number of people living in dense area, particularly in cities this could easily spiral out of control and become a major incident that would be difficult to manage for the authorities.
+Medicines or biomedical materials left out in the open could be fatal for animals or humans and could present risk of disease which could easily spiral out of control in densley populated areas.

-The process is required in any hospital including Military hospitals however, recent studies have found that the system of disposal found in a typical field hospital is often far from ideal and below what you’d find in a typical hospital.
-This can sometimes be down to a lack of resources or that the hospital may be located in a war zone.
+The process is required in any hospital including Military hospitals however, recent studies have found that the system of disposal found in field hospitals is often far from ideal and well below the standards found at a traditional hospital site.
+This can sometimes be down to a lack of guidelines and resources or that the military hospital may be located in a war zone.

-Advancements in medical sciences are saving more lives than ever and treating conditions with more accuracy than before.
-This would all be in vain if the biomedical waste wasn't disposed of properly.
-Lack of adherence to these procedures would mean the spread of disease would become rampant and would result in more admissions to hospital flooding a system that is already understaffed and under pressure.
+Advancements in medical sciences and vaccines are saving more lives than ever and treating conditions with more accuracy than before.
+These advances would all be in vain if the biomedical waste wasn't disposed of properly and responsibly.
+Lack of adherence to these procedures would mean the potential for future spread outbreaks could not be of disease would become rampant and would result in more hospital admissions putting health care systems under further pressure.

 It is essential that the process of incinerating biomedical waste isn't harmful to the environment and doesn't produce harmful gases.